unwiredfromreality/firefoxCSS/README.md

 - "This time search with..." when searching in the url
 - ALL URL bar icons (permissons, bookmarks, extension icon, picture-in-picture, tracking protection, reader mode and translations)

-You can change the visibility of elements in the `userChrome.css` file, just comment out the lines or block for the ones you want to see.
+You can change the visibility of elements in the `userChrome.css` file, just delete or comment out the lines or block for the ones you want to see.

 ```css
 /* This is an ~example~ with code from the userChrome.css file */